estebanhiguita/MortalityProjectionInterface/README.md

 # MortalityProjection
 Dynamic visualization of mortality projection using Shiny R with packages Demography and StMoMo.

-With a user, password and country from http://www.mortality.org, shows:
+With a user, password and country from http://www.mortality.org, or default data, shows:
 Ranking table,
-Death Rates,
-LC - Parameters,
+Model 1 - Parameters,
-LC - Residuals,
-CBD - Parameters and
-CBD - Residuals
+Model 2 - Residuals

+It allows to choose between LC, CBD, APC, M7, Rh models.

 #How run
 Just run the "app.R" file and it use preset data or use your own data and country.

-Note: Data only shows men
+Note: Default data only shows men